pydio/pydio-doc-admin-guide/5_securing_your_data/3_security_policies/1_security_policies.md

 |Something| An arbitrary unique resource name, for example "something", "resources.articles.1234" or some uniform resource name like "urn:isbn:3827370191"|
 |Context| The current context containing information about the environment such as the IP Address, request date, the resource owner name, the department ken is working in or any other information you want to pass along. (optional)|

+A policy is composed of one or many rules:

+[:image:5_securing_your_data/rbac/security-policies-rules-list.png]

 ### Deny by default vs. explicit deny

 Composed of many rules, a security policy is always "Deny by Default".
 Given the Context, each rule will compute its "ABLE" value to "allow" or "deny".